-An annual award of \$300 is given by Dr. and Mrs. Michael S. Lawson in honor of friend and mentor Dr. Howard G. Hendricks, chairman of the Center for Christian Leadership and distinguished professor who served on the Dallas Theological Seminary faculty (1951-2011).
+An annual award of \$300 is given by Chuck and Cynthia Swindoll in honor of Dr. Howard G. Hendricks, chairman of the Center for Christian Leadership and distinguished professor on the Dallas Theological Seminary faculty (1951-2011).
 This award is presented to the master's-level student who has done the most outstanding work in Christian Education in the Department of Educational Ministries and Leadership.